Aura Messaging Protocol (AMP)

 See Also

-- Journal System for fact semantics and reduction
+- Journal for fact semantics and AMP transition reduction

-- Accounts and Commitment Tree for tree operation details
+- Authority and Identity for tree operation details